Much has been accomplished in several key areas during Teresa Tomlinson’s two terms as Mayor of Columbus, Georgia.

 - Instituted tax allocation districts to encourage the revitalization of previously blighted areas, including City Village and the Liberty District .

-- With community partners and through the national Zero 2016 campaign, housed 86 homeless veterans reaching the goal of “functional zero.”
+- With community partners and through the national Zero 2016 campaign, reduced homelessness by 25% and veteran homelessness by 62%.

 - Constructed new biking/walking trails, known as the Dragonfly Trails, to create 60 miles of connected trails throughout the city, including trails and streetscapes in previously blighted areas.

 - Returned 2.2 miles of the Chattahoochee River to its natural state creating the world’s longest whitewater course in an urban setting.

 - Saw the renaissance of the city’s downtown, creating a bustling dining/entertainment district, known as Uptown, with more than 25 restaurants and bars.